serverdensity/sd-agent-core-plugins/redisdb/README.md

 # Overview

 Whether you use Redis as a database, cache, or message queue, this integration helps you track problems with your Redis servers and the parts of your infrastructure that they serve.
-The Datadog Agent's Redis check collects a wealth of metrics related to performance, memory usage, blocked clients, slave connections, disk persistence, expired and evicted keys, and many more.
+The Server Density Agent's Redis check collects a wealth of metrics related to performance, memory usage, blocked clients, slave connections, disk persistence, expired and evicted keys, and many more.

 # Installation

-The Redis check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your Redis servers.
-If you need the newest version of the check, install the `dd-check-redis` package.
+The Redis check can be installed with your package manager, if the sd-agent repository is configured on your server, [instructions are available on our support site](https://support.serverdensity.com/hc/en-us/search?query=redis).
+To install the Redis check install the `sd-agent-redis` package.

 # Configuration

-Create a `redisdb.yaml` in the Datadog Agent's `conf.d` directory:
+Create a `redisdb.yaml` in the Server Density Agent's `conf.d` directory:

 ```
 init_config: